-We do not have preparation materials for the placement tests, but please be assured that you cannot fail the placement tests.
-They are not pass/fail tests.
-The tests are designed purely to determine what material students already know to ensure they start in classes that are neither too easy nor too hard.
+The Placement tests are designed to determine what material students already know to ensure they start in classes that are neither too easy nor too hard.
+Please be assured that you cannot fail the placement tests.
 The tests place students into levels that determine what classes they can start in.
-Information on what courses are available at each level can be found at https://www.bucks.edu/academics/testing/placement/results/.
+Information on what courses are available at each level can be found on our Testing Scores/Results page.

 Test scores are required of all new, degree-seeking students in Math, Reading, and Writing.

-The Math Test is an untimed test consisting of 30 questions.
+The Math Test is an untimed test consisting of up-to 30 questions.
 A calculator is built into the program for questions that permit a calculator, and scrap paper is permitted.
 The topics on the Math test will vary.
-You will receive survey questions while creating your account to determine your background in Math; the test will then give you different questions on different topics and adapt to get an idea of which topics you have mastered.
+You will receive survey questions while creating your account to determine your background in Math and what class you're trying to take; the test will then give you different questions on different topics and adapt to get an idea of which topics you have mastered.

-We don’t have study materials for before the Math test, but the program has study materials and retest opportunities built into it.
+This program has study materials and retest opportunities built into it.
 The first test is used to set your baseline so that it knows which topics you already know.
 After the first test, it’ll ask you what topics you’re trying to work your way up to.
 It’ll then provide you with learning modules that are specifically tailored to cover the material between what you already know and what you’re trying to get up.
-If you aren’t satisfied with your placement level after the first test, you can unlock up to 3 retests by studying and working in the program’s learning modules.
+If you aren’t satisfied with your placement level after the first test, you can unlock up to 4 retests by studying and working in the program’s learning modules.
 Information on this will be available after you complete the first test.

 Strengthen your Math, Reading and Writing skills with EdREADY!